Do you measure your marketing?

 Over time you can see how your SEO efforts are working.

-Even when the GDPR deadline passes, email will continue to be a popular marketing channel.
+Even in the age of GDPR we live in, email has proven to still be a popular marketing channel.
 Do you know how well your email marketing is performing?

 MailChimp, and all other email marketing tools will tell you:

 - How many people are opening your emails